 · By Elfie von KOMBUCHERY

-If you have already read our blog diligently, you are already a professional in the production of fermented tea drinks and it is time for them sparkling refinement: the second fermentation .
-An unexpected variety, combinations according to your taste and complementary ingredients for your delicious kombucha are waiting for you here.
+If you've been reading our blog diligently, you're already a professional at making fermented tea drinks and it's time for the sparkling refinement: the second fermentation .
+An unexpected variety, combinations according to your taste and additional ingredients for your delicious kombucha are waiting for you here.

 After its first fermentation, the kombucha is rich in all valuable nutrients.
-As usual, the popular tea drink gives you a kick that is rich in vital substances for your body.
-Drinking a glass of Kombucha every day will detoxify your liver, improves your digestion and thus your immune system , boosts your energy, brightens your mood and helps you lose weight.
-If you suffer from acne, hair loss, eczema, and arthritis, kombucha can help bring them back into balance.
+As usual, the popular tea drink gives you a kick for your body that is rich in vital substances.
+Drinking a glass of kombucha daily detoxifies your liver, improves your digestion and thus your immune system , increases your energy, brightens your mood and helps you lose weight.
+If you suffer from acne, hair loss, eczema and arthritis, kombucha can help bring them back into balance.

-The first fermentation is started aerobically, i.e. with oxygen supply, while the second fermentation takes place anaerobically, i.e. in closed vessels without oxygen supply.
-These are hermetically sealed and stored at room temperature .
-The numerous microorganisms stop fermentation while depriving them of oxygen.
-The anaerobic yeasts decompose the residual sugar and the fructose of the added fruits.
-The resulting Carbon dioxide can no longer escape and accumulates in the kombucha (Carbonation).
-During this time, the kombucha takes on the color and taste of the fruit that is added.
-The second fermentation also prevents the kombucha from becoming too sour.
+The first fermentation is carried out aerobically, ie with a supply of oxygen, while the second fermentation takes place anaerobically, ie in closed vessels without a supply of oxygen.
+These are sealed airtight and stored at room temperature .
+The numerous microorganisms stop the fermentation by depriving them of oxygen.
+The anaerobic yeasts break down the residual sugar and the fructose of the added fruit.
+The resulting carbon dioxide can no longer escape and accumulates in the kombucha (carbonization).
+During this time, the kombucha takes on the color and taste of the added fruit.
+The second fermentation also prevents the kombucha from becoming too acidic.

-It is important that you wait until the second fermentation to add special ingredients that will change the taste of the kombucha.
-Otherwise these could disturb the symbiosis of bacteria and yeast and your kombucha cannot develop the quality it should have.
+It's important that you wait until the secondary fermentation before adding any special ingredients that change the kombucha flavor.
+Otherwise, these could disturb the symbiosis of bacteria and yeasts and your kombucha cannot develop the quality that it should actually have.

 The second fermentation is mainly used to fine-tune the taste.
-Through the Adding fruits, juices, herbs or dried fruits you spice up your kombucha and you will be rewarded with a special fruity aroma and other valuable nutrients.
+By adding fruits, juices, herbs or dried fruits you spice up your kombucha and you will be rewarded with a special fruity aroma and other valuable nutrients.

 What do I need for the second fermentation?

-Depending on how many different flavors you want to ferment, you imagine several bottles of 200 to 750 ml each ready.
+Depending on how many different flavors you want to ferment, you can prepare several bottles of 200 to 750 ml .
 Now there are no limits to your urge to try.
-What are your favorite fruits Which herbs or even flowers have you always wanted to combine with the fruits?
-You will find inspirationu some recipes below .
+What are your favorite fruits?
+Which herbs or even flowers have you always wanted to combine with the fruits?
+Below are some recipes to inspire you.

-It is best to leave the original kombucha enough space up to the lid.
-You can take the rest of the space with you Juices, herbs, flowers or fruit fill up.
-The lid must then hermetically sealed will. at Room temperature can the kombucha like that Ferment for 2 to 3 days .
-It is important to carefully open the cap once a day to let the pressure escape.
-After the second fermentation, you can filter the added ingredients and keep the kombucha in the bottles in the refrigerator.
-This stops another fermentation and the taste and carbonic acid content are retained longer.
+It is best to leave enough space up to the lid when bottling the original Kombucha .
+You can fill up the remaining space with juices, herbs, blossoms or fruit .
+The lid must then be closed airtight .
+At room temperature the kombucha can ferment for 2 to 3 days .
+It is important to carefully unscrew the cap once a day to release the pressure.
+After the second fermentation, you can filter the added ingredients and store the kombucha in the bottles in the fridge.
+This stops further fermentation and the flavor and carbonation are retained for longer.

 Tip: Please make sure that your bottles are not too thin-walled.
-Use sturdy bottles as they have to withstand the formation of carbon dioxide.
+Use sturdy bottles, because they have to withstand the formation of the carbon dioxide.

-Fruit, herbs and spices for flavor and other nutrients
+Fruit, herbs and spices for flavor and additional nutrients

-With the addition of fruits, juices, herbs or dried fruits you determine your individual kombucha taste.
+By adding fruits, juices, herbs or dried fruits you determine your individual Kombucha taste.
 Here is a brief overview of possible ingredients.

-Fresh fruits and berries: Strawberry, orange, apple, watermelon, plum, pomegranate, whole lemon, sliced or as a puree.
-Citrus fruits have a refreshing aroma and promote carbonation..
+Fresh fruits and berries: strawberry, orange, apple, watermelon, plum, pomegranate, lemon - whole, sliced or puree.
+Citrus fruits have a refreshing aroma and promote carbonation (carbonization).

-Dried fruits: Dates, figs, cranberries, mulberries, mango, goji berries, raisins, plums.
-Since dried fruits have a high sugar content, more carbonic acid is formed here.
+Dried fruits: dates, figs, cranberries, mulberries, mango, goji berries, raisins, plums.
+Since dried fruit has a high sugar content, there is a greater formation of carbonic acid here.

-Fresh herbs: Basil, mint, rosemary, thyme, lemon verbena, sage.
-You can let the herbs ferment at the same time or boil them first and then add the cooled brew.
+Fresh herbs: basil, mint, rosemary, thyme, lemon verbena, sage.
+You can let the herbs ferment or boil them first and then add the cooled brew.

-Blossoms: Lavender, rose, daisy, elderberry (elderberry syrup), violet, cowslip, forget-me-not, hibiscus
+Blossoms: lavender, rose, daisy, elder (elderberry syrup), violet, cowslip, forget-me-not, hibiscus

-Tips: Often less is more.
-If you limit yourself to one to three ingredients, the aroma becomes even more pronounced.
-Note that the yeasts need sugar for the secondary fermentation.
-If you prefer a combination without fruit, add 1 to 2 tablespoons of coconut blossom syrup or something similar.
+Tips: Less is often more.
+If you limit yourself to one to three ingredients, the aroma will be all the more pronounced.
+Remember that the yeasts need sugar for the secondary fermentation.
+If you prefer a combination without fruit, add 1 to 2 tablespoons of coconut blossom syrup or similar.

-All of our Kombucha varieties are made from organic ingredients from certified organic cultivation.
-In addition to the Kombucha Original and Mate from the first fermentation, we also offer three varieties with a refinement with fruit juices.
+All our Kombucha varieties are made from organic ingredients from controlled organic cultivation.
+In addition to the Kombucha Original and Mate from the first fermentation, we also offer three varieties refined with fruit juices.

 Our ingredients at a glance:

-Tea infusion (filtered water, South Chinese Sencha green tea, Indian FOP black tea), Kombucha cultures (yeast and bacterial cultures), raw cane sugar, ginger juice 2.5%, currant juice 1%, passion fruit juice 2%, mate tea 1%, carbonic acid
+Tea infusion (filtered water, southern Chinese Sencha green tea, Indian FOP black tea), kombucha cultures (yeast and bacterial cultures), raw cane sugar, ginger juice 2.5%, currant juice 1%, passion fruit juice 2%, mate tea 1%, carbon dioxide

-The juices for the second rental are 100% gently pressed and naturally cloudy mother juice .
+The juices for the secondary fermentation are 100% gently pressed and naturally cloudy mother juice .
 From a nutritional point of view, mother juice is the most valuable type of juice.
-Because the Juice comes from the first pressing of the fruits and still contains all cloudy substances.
-These are tiny particles from the pulp or peel that many health-promoting plant substances contain.
+Because the juice comes from the first pressing of the fruit and still contains all cloudy substances.
+These are the smallest particles from the pulp or the peel that contain many health-promoting plant substances .

 Power fruits and their effect on your well-being

-Ginger: The vegetable fibers of Ginger are rich in vitamin C, trace elements, especially magnesium, iron, calcium, potassium, sodium and phosphorus as well as antioxidants, which are considered to be particularly health-promoting and should have a significantly positive effect on the aging process of the cells and the entire organism.
-The tuber can promote digestion, effectively stimulate metabolic processes and fat burning and immediately alleviate acute stomach complaints such as nausea when traveling.
-In addition, Ginger has anti-inflammatory, antibacterial, blood circulation and cleansing properties.
-This makes Ginger a popular remedy for colds or flu-like infections, for example as freshly brewed tea or Ginger water.
+Ginger: The plant fibers of ginger are rich in vitamin C, trace elements, especially magnesium, iron, calcium, potassium, sodium and phosphorus, as well as antioxidants, which are considered to be particularly health-promoting and have a significantly positive effect on the aging process of cells and the entire organism should.
+The tuber can promote digestion, effectively stimulate metabolic processes and fat burning and immediately relieve acute stomach problems, such as nausea when travelling.
+Ginger also has anti-inflammatory, antibacterial, blood circulation-enhancing and cleansing effects.
+This makes ginger a popular remedy for colds or flu infections, for example as freshly brewed tea or as ginger water.

-Passion fruit: Maracujas, not to be confused with passion fruit, contain vitamin C. Its ingredients also include the B vitamins niacin and riboflavin.
+Maracuja: Maracujas, not to be confused with passion fruit, contain vitamin C. Their ingredients also include the B vitamins niacin and riboflavin.
 Riboflavin plays a role in energy and protein metabolism.
-There are many unsaturated fatty acids in passion Passion fruit kernels, which is why passion fruit oil is often used in cosmetics.
+There are many unsaturated fatty acids in passion fruit seeds, which is why passion fruit oil is often used in cosmetics.

-Blackcurrant: Black currant juice is an old home remedy for strep throat because it has antibacterial and anti-inflammatory properties.
+Currant: Blackcurrant juice is an old home remedy for sore throat because it has antibacterial and anti-inflammatory properties.
 The berries contain three times as much vitamin C as a lemon.
-People with high blood pressure benefit from the abundant potassium more than twice as much as in apples.
+People with high blood pressure benefit from the plentiful potassium – more than twice as much as in apples.
 It flushes excess water out of the body and has an antihypertensive effect.
-The secondary plant substances in the berries have a blood circulation and anti-inflammatory effect..
+The secondary plant substances in the berries have a circulation-enhancing and anti-inflammatory effect.

-Please note for each preparation: If many bubbles are visible in the bottle, careful pressure equalization should be carried out.
+Please note for each preparation: If many bubbles are visible in the bottle, the pressure should be carefully equalized.
 Preferably once a day.